Call Us

 Top tips for helping to manage depression

-• Eat well – there is a strong link between an unhealthy diet and feeling tired and lacking in energy.
+• Eat well – there's a strong link between an unhealthy diet and feeling tired and lacking in energy.
 Ensure that you eat plenty of fruit, vegetables and protein.
-It’s best to avoid highly processed foods, sugar and caffeine.
+It’s best to avoid highly processed foods, sugar and caffeine

 • Sleep – good sleep is really important to keep yourself feeling well.
 Make sure to go to bed at a reasonable hour and allow yourself time to unwind and relax before trying to sleep.
-If you are having trouble getting to sleep, try and read or listen to relaxing music.
-Avoid watching TV or using a tablet/mobile/laptop as this will just wake you up further.
+If you're having trouble getting to sleep, try and read or listen to relaxing music.
+Avoid watching TV or using a tablet/mobile/laptop as this will just wake you up further

 • Don’t rely on drink or drugs to relax or change your mood – only you can help yourself by seeking the right support by talking to someone.
-By relying on alcohol or drugs it will only make things worse.
+Relying on alcohol or drugs will only make things worse

 • Talk to someone – although one in four adults will experience mental health issues, many still feel uncomfortable talking about it.
-If you are feeling depressed, and it is affecting your everyday life, try and talk to someone about how you feel.
+If you're feeling depressed, and it's affecting your everyday life, try and talk to someone about how you feel.
 This could be a partner, friend, relative, colleague or professional such as a GP, therapist, counsellor or psychiatrist.
-Talking about how you feel will help you to identify what help and support you may need.
+Talking about how you feel will help you to identify what help and support you may need

-Learn more about the Priory’s mental health services, including treatment for depression.
+Learn more about Priory’s mental health services, including treatment for depression.

 Contact us to make an enquiry or for more information